ricmac/Cybercultural/src/posts/020-poker-night-in-atherton.md

 All that said, I was well aware that my work and life were completely unbalanced, with most of my time and energy going into work.
 I had a lot to figure out.

 For all the problems in my personal life, things were looking ever more promising in the internet industry.
-In its December 25, 2006, issue, the venerable publication *Time* named the web-powered “You” as its [Person of the Year](https://web.archive.org/web/20061218205259/http://www.time.com/time/magazine/article/0%2C9171%2C1569514%2C00.html?aid=434&from=o&to=http://www.time.com/time/magazine/article/0,9171,1569514,00.html). the accompanying article, written by Lev Grossman, used the term *Web 2.0* a few times (attributed to “Silicon Valley consultants”), and there was talk of an internet “revolution.”
+In its December 25, 2006, issue, the venerable publication *Time* named the web-powered “You” as its [Person of the Year](https://web.archive.org/web/20061218205259/http://www.time.com/time/magazine/article/0%2C9171%2C1569514%2C00.html?aid=434&from=o&to=http://www.time.com/time/magazine/article/0,9171,1569514,00.html).
+The accompanying article, written by Lev Grossman, used the term *Web 2.0* a few times (attributed to “Silicon Valley consultants”), and there was talk of an internet “revolution.”

 ![Time Magazine's year-end issue](/assets/images/timemag_dec06.jpg) *My copy of Time Magazine's year-end issue, 2006.*